-When deciding to get married, there can be endless questions.
+When deciding to get married, there are endless questions.
 It's never just about the wedding ceremony itself.
 It's true — the right flower arrangements are essential.
-But before you get married, you'll also want to learn more about the legal status of marriage.
-It can have significant impacts on you and your future spouse.
-You're taking the right steps by asking these questions now because doing so could mean that you face fewer surprises once you say, "I do."
+But before you get married, you'll also want to learn more about the legal status of marriage, getting a marriage license, and obtaining your marriage certificate after performing the ceremony.

-Q: What is the legal definition of marriage?
+Q: What Is the Legal Definition of Marriage?

 A: Marriage is usually defined as a contract entered into by two people demonstrating their intent to be spouses in the eyes of the law.

 Q: My Partner and I Are Getting Married.
 What Will We Need to Be Legally Married?